 Once we finally arrived, we were positively spinning with excitement!
-Designed by Tom Doak, Cape Kidnappers ranks number 16 in the 2016 edition of Golf Digest’s World’s 100 Greatest Golf Courses (the list we are carrying in our golf bags).
+Designed by Tom Doak, Cape Kidnappers ranks number 16 in the 2016 edition of Golf Digest’s World’s 100 Greatest Golf Courses, the list we are carrying in our golf bags.
 And it deserves its prominent ranking.

 Before you come, let us give you some words of advice.
 Do NOT underestimate the time that it takes to travel to the golf course from Napier.
 Also, be sure to plan enough time to include a stop in Clive at the Clive Café and Bakery to enjoy a steak and bacon pie!

-Out, the Front Nine at Cape Kidnappers
+The Front at Cape Kidnappers

-For us, the fun of Cape Kidnappers really began on the 584-yard par 5 fourth hole.
+For us, the fun of Cape Kidnappers really began on the 534-meter (584-yard) par 5 fourth hole.
 The Rise, as it is named, is one of the only blind tee shots on the golf course.
 Depending upon which tees you select, be sure to check the yardage guidebook for the right line off the tee.
-Each tee box also has a small directional marker placed about 2 yards in front of the tees.
+Each tee box also has a small directional marker placed about 2 meters in front of the tees.
 There is a bunker on the right side of the fairway that needs to be considered as you way your options for your second shot.
 I stayed well left of that bunker, which left a crisp wedge in.

-Another of our favorites on the front, which might not be on many others’ lists, was the 453-yard par 4 seventh, 14 Flags.
+Another of our favorites on the front, which might not be on many others’ lists, was the 414-meter (453-yard) par 4 seventh, 14 Flags.
 I hit a good tee shot which reached the peak of the fairway on my intended left side.
 Menekse hit hers down the right side which makes the hole play a little shorter.
-I was left with a downhill shot that unfortunately flew hot out of the short rough.
+I was left with a downhill shot that flew hot out of the short rough.
 It landed on, but didn’t hold, and trickled down the short embankment on the right side of the green, which led to my first bogey of the day.
 Menekse landed short, but just missed her par putt on the high side.

 To say that the greens at Cape Kidnappers were quick would be a considerable understatement.
 Even though it was early spring, and the weather we experienced in New Zealand had been quite wet, the greens were in incredible shape.
 Not only were the greens quick, but they were also big!
 And some you could say were enormous!
 With fast huge greens, your scorecard is bound to have a three-putt or two, and our card was no exception.